University of New England Students' Association

-The latest iteration of student governance is the UNELife Student Advisory Committe.
-UNE remains the only Australian University that does not allow a true student government.
+The latest iteration of student governance is the UNE Student Council.

 Historical Operations

 Under UNESA, TUNE!
 FM was initially established in April 1970.
 Then known as Radio UNE, it was the first student radio station in Australia.
 Further established under UNESA was the student newspaper, Nucleus (established April 1947).
-It also entirely funded a Dentist paid for by the 'dental levy' - the first dental service at a University in Australia.
+It also entirely funded a Dentist paid for by the 'dental levy' - the first dental service at a university in Australia.
 Also funded were a second hand bookshop and many affiliated clubs and societies.
 These services (except dentistry) still exist at the university, whether under UNESA or other bodies.
 Following UNESA's dissolution in 2006, these services were largely delivered by ServicesUNE Ltd.

 In 2015, management of Clubs and Societies, Tune!FM, Uni4me (Independent Student Advocates), and the 2nd Hand Bookstore were transferred from UNESA to UNE Life by order of the University of New England's CFO Prof. Peter Creamer.
 UNESA was until 2018 involved with the following operations: